xuyanMax/Machine-Learning-Coursera/README.md

 `Accuracy = (TP+TN)/(TP+TN+FN+FP)`
 #### 10.3.
 Precision and Recall
 **Precision**
-> Proportion of positive identifications was actually correct **Recall**
+> Proportion of positive identifications was actually correct.

+**Recall**
 > Proportion of ACTUAL positives was identified correctly.
 #### 10.4.
 ROC Curve and AUC